bertbaron/hassio-addons/logspout/DOCS.md

 _Send HA logging to remote log management systems_

-Add-on providing [Logspout](https://github.com/gliderlabs/logspout), including the [GELF module](https://github.com/bertbaron/logspout-gelf).
+Add-on providing [Logspout](https://github.com/gliderlabs/logspout), including the [GELF adapter](https://github.com/bertbaron/logspout-gelf) and a Loki adapter.

 Logspout collects logs using the Docker API, forwarding it to a choice of destinations using, amongst others, the syslog or GELF protocol.
 The destination can be for example a logging service like Papertrail or Loggly, or a local running Elasticsearch or Graylog instance.